Note: this article is aimed at people who are looking to create a relatively complex piece of software.

 You as a client will be vetted too.
 You must have a clear understanding of what your requirements are, in addition to owning a budget of at least $5,000-$30,000 (depending on the platform).
 Once your application is approved, you will be matched with potential candidates usually within one or two weeks, depending on your requirements.

-The main advantage of these platforms is that you can expect to get matched with competent candidates.
+The main advantage of these platforms is that you can expect to get matched with mostly competent candidates.
 Still, it’s important to manage your expectations properly.

 While it’s true that the majority of candidates who apply to these platforms don’t make the cut, that’s because anyone can apply, and most applicants are sub-par anyways.
 Also take into account that the very best people won’t bother applying to such platforms in the first place.
 They’re already earning hefty amounts without the help of middlemen.